brandonhellman/mturk-suite/README.md

 ---

-# Omnibar & Contect Menus
+# Omnibar & Context Menus
  ## Searching MTurk
  Lets you search MTurk for HITs from the omnibar.